rainmanh/jumpscale_core8/docs/AYS/Commands/do.md

 # Do

-The `do` command if for calling an action of a service instance.
+The `do` command is for calling an action of a service instance.

 ```shell
 Usage: ays do [OPTIONS] ACTION